weecology/DeepForest/docs/getting_started.md

 ## Training

 The prebuilt models will always be improved by adding data from the target area.
 In our work, we have found that even one hour's worth of carefully chosen hand-annotation can yield enormous improvements in accuracy and precision.
 We envision that for the majority of scientific applications atleast some finetuning of the prebuilt model will be worthwhile.
+When starting from the prebuilt model for training, we have found that 5-10 epochs is sufficient.
+We have never seen a retraining task that improved after 10 epochs, but it is possible if there are very large datasets with very diverse classes.

 Consider an annotations.csv file in the following format